What is crystalline silica

 - there is uncertainty about whether the exposure standard is or may be exceeded, or

-- air monitoring is necessary to determine whether there is a risk to employee health, and therefore if health monitoring is required
+- air monitoring is necessary to determine whether there is a risk to health

 There is insufficient evidence to show that any single control or combination of controls is guaranteed to keep exposure to respirable crystalline silica below the exposure standard when power tools are used on engineered stone.

-An ongoing air monitoring program is required to confirm that the exposure standard for respirable crystalline silica is not being exceeded.
-Employers need to conduct ongoing air monitoring, at least once every six months.
+Employers need to conduct an ongoing air monitoring program to confirm that the exposure standard for respirable crystalline silica is not being exceeded.

 In addition to the ongoing schedule, employers should conduct air monitoring: